 Included within other revenue in the consolidated statements of operations are those amounts the Hospital derives from services other than providing health care services to patients, residents and the like such as physician practice revenue, cafeteria sales, parking lot revenue, purchase discounts and various other miscellaneous receipts.
-Physician practice revenues amounted to \$258,524 and \$220,189 for the years ending December 31, 2016 and 2015, respectively.
+Physician practice revenues amounted to \$273,427 and \$258,524 for the years ended December 31, 2017 and 2016, respectively.